CDRT/docs/bios/settings/thinkpad/password.md

 <details><summary>Power-On Password Control</summary>

-One of 2 possible options:
+ Whether to allow System Management Password to have the same authority as Supervisor Password to control Power-On Password.

+Possible options:

 1.	**Off** - Default.
-2. On - allow System Management Password to have the same authority as Supervisor Password to control Power-On Password.
+2. On

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
    |:---|:---|:---|:---|